datatrail-jhu/01_chromebookintro/manuscript/05_filestorage.md

 b) Nothing.
 Files cannot be deleted.
 c) Move files from Google Drive to Downloads.
 d) Convert files to larger file formats.

+?
+When you drag a file from Downloads to Google Drive what happens?

+A) The file is uploaded to Google Drive, which stores files on the internet.
+b) The file is uploaded to Google Drive, which stores files on your Chromebook.
+c) The file is deleted from Google Drive, which stores files on your Chromebook.
+d) The file is moved to the Google Drive folder on your Chromebook.

 {/quiz}